braintree/braintree_android/README.md

 Next, read the [**full documentation**](https://developer.paypal.com/braintree/docs/guides/overview) for information about integration options, such as Drop-In UI, PayPal and credit card tokenization.

+## Upgrade Your SDK Version

+We always recommend updating to the latest version of the SDK which can be found in our [CHANGELOG](https://github.com/braintree/braintree_android/blob/main/CHANGELOG.md).

+For major version upgrades, feel free to check out the [MIGRATION GUIDE](https://github.com/braintree/braintree_android/blob/main/v5_MIGRATION_GUIDE.md).

+For more details on how to add and managed build dependencies, see the [**Android Developer Guidelines**](https://developer.android.com/build/dependencies).

 ## Versions

 This SDK abides by our Client SDK Deprecation Policy.
 For more information on the potential statuses of an SDK check our [developer docs](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy).